junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 Federated learning improves user privacy by ensuring the training data never leaves users' devices.
-However, it requires computing an aggregate of the gradients sent from devices, which may still reveal a significant amount of information about each user's input.
-[CP: 1-2 sentences describing the risk here would be useful.]
+However, it requires computing an aggregate of the gradients sent from devices, which may still reveal a significant amount of information about the underlying data.
 One way to mitigate this risk is to distribute the aggregation step across multiple servers such that no server sees any gradient in the clear.

-In a Verifiable Distributed Aggregation Function
+With a Verifiable Distributed Aggregation Function
 {{!VDAF=I-D.draft-irtf-cfrg-vdaf-08}}, this is achieved by having each user shard their gradient into a number of secret shares, one for each aggregation server.
 Each server aggregates their shares locally, then combines their share